- In 2022, 7,522 pedestrians and 1,105 bicyclists were killed in traffic crashes with motor vehicles.1

 - Overall, male pedestrians approximately ages 15 years and older were overrepresented.
 Of drivers involved in pedestrian crashes, the greatest proportion were younger (under age 35 years) and male drivers.3

-- The majority of pedestrian deaths in 2021 occurred on Fridays and Saturdays.4
+- Most pedestrian deaths in 2022 occurred on weekends.1

-- Exactly 82% of all pedestrian fatal and serious crashes occurred in urban areas.5
+- Exactly 85% of all pedestrian fatal and serious crashes occurred in urban areas.4

 Pedestrian Safety Information